-Well, she recovered, but after Christmas I saw her chowing down on something that looked very suspicious.
-It turned out to be some chocolate that she had found on the floor in my son’s room when he went back to school after the holidays.
+I was cleaning one day, after everyone had gone back to school and work, and I saw her chowing down on something that looked very suspicious.
+It turned out to be some chocolate that she had found on the floor in my son’s room.
 I managed to figure out that she had eaten about a square inch of it, and that it was dark chocolate which contains a larger percentage of raw chocolate than milk chocolate, and which is the worst kind for dogs.

 We whisked her off to the vet and they treated her and gave me a large syringe of charcoal to take home with me (the standard protocol for ridding a dogs body of toxins).
 They told me to give her the charcoal the next day, and to be careful with it, because it would stain my clothing.
 I ripped up a sheet and made a ghost costume-like covering for myself, and sat down in the middle of the floor to give her the syringe of charcoal, and I can honestly say that if I hadn’t ripped the sheet, I could probably have used it again, because my sweet young lady lapped up each and every drop of charcoal without any of it getting on me or the sheet!

-It was quite an ordeal, and Ruby lived to … well … bark about it lol, but it makes me wonder what other things, that we take for granted, can make our pets sick or can actually be lethal to them.
+It was quite an ordeal, and Ruby lived to … well … bark about it, but it makes me wonder what other things, that we take for granted, can make our pets sick or can actually be lethal to them.

 Chocolate and Coffee – As I said above, and this is a really important one.
 Chocolate and coffee contain something called theobromine which is poison for dogs and cats, and lethal if they eat it in high amounts.